xiaoyunyang/coding-challenges/README.md

 1.6 - String Compression

-- Problem: Given a string with a number of characters in a row, compress the string by replacing the repeated characters with the character, followed by the number of occurences.
+- Problem: Given a string with a number of characters in a row, compress the string by replacing the repeated characters with the character, followed by the number of occurrences.
 For example, aabcccccaaa becomes a2b1c5a3.
 If the compressed string would not be smaller than the original string, the function shall return the original string.
 - [solution](/CTCI/1-6-string-compression.js)
 - [repl](https://repl.it/@xiaoyunyang/CTCI-1-6-string-compression)
 - O(N) solution.
 Make sure to check edge cases.
 There is an optimization we could do to break from the loop operation when a condition is met.